SACAS went Global

 SACAS Ireland shall acknowledge receipt of the appeal and shall provide the appellant with a progress report as well as the final outcome.

-SACAS Ireland shall ensure the decision to be communicated to the appellant shall be made by, or reviewed and approved by, individual(s) not previously involved in the subject of the appeal.
+SACAS Ireland shall ensure that the decision to be communicated to the appellant shall be made by, or reviewed and approved by, an individual(s) not previously involved in the subject of the appeal.

 The decision to be communicated to the appellant shall be made by, or reviewed and approved by, individual(s) not previously involved in the subject of the appeal.